UDOOboard/Vision-Docs/docs/04_Basic_Setup/03_Remote_Terminal_(SSH).md

-You can use UDOO Vision as a Desktop PC, connected to 4K or UHD monitors, keyboard and mouse.
+You can use UDOO VISION as a Desktop PC, connected to 4K or UHD monitors, keyboard and mouse.
 This is probably the most used setup, but if you want you can communicate with the board in remote way, so long as you leaving the board connected to a network.

 ## Requirements
-A first condition to establish a SSH connection with your UDOO Vision is to have previously completed the tutorial about [Find IP Address](!Basic_Setup/Find_IP_Address).
+A first condition to establish a SSH connection with your UDOO VISION is to have previously completed the tutorial about [Find IP Address](!Basic_Setup/Find_IP_Address).
-A second condition is to install a `SSH Server` on your UDOO Vision system, and install an `SSH Client` on the PC from which you want to connect to UDOO Vision.
+A second condition is to install a `SSH Server` on your UDOO VISION system, and install an `SSH Client` on the PC from which you want to connect to UDOO VISION.

-## SSH Server on UDOO Vision
+## SSH Server on UDOO VISION

-Choose the software for the OS you've installed on your UDOO Vision.
+Choose the software for the OS you've installed on your UDOO VISION.

 <div>
  <ul id="ssh-server" class="nav nav-tabs" role="tablist">